Mirkomilboy/new-portfolio/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the project or you can see the online live version from [mirkomilboy.com](https://mirkomilboy.vercel.app)
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.